GNOME/gsettings-desktop-schemas/win32/README.txt

 https://live.gnome.org/GTK%2B/Win32/MSVCCompilationOfGTKStack

-The gsettings-desktop-schemas-msvc.mak is an NMake Makefile that is meant to be used to generate the gsettings schema files and an enumeration XML file that is to be copied and "installed" on the running system by being copied to your gsettings schemas folder and processed by the glib-compile-schemas tool, where glib-compile-schemas is a part of the GLib package.
+The Makefile.vc is an NMake Makefile that is meant to be used to generate the gsettings schema files and an enumeration XML file that is to be copied and "installed" on the running system by being copied to your gsettings schemas folder and processed by the glib-compile-schemas tool, where glib-compile-schemas is a part of the GLib package.

 The required dependencies are as follows:

--An up-to-date GLib installation that was built with the Visual Studio version that you intend to run gsettings-desktop-schemas-msvc.mak with, in the location pointed to by $(PREFIX), which is <parentdir_of_srcroot>\vs<Visual Studio Version>\$(Platform) unless set as some other paths otherwise, where Platform is Win32 for 32-bit builds and x64 for x86-64 builds.
+-An up-to-date GLib installation that was built with the Visual Studio version that you intend to run Makefile.vc with, in the location pointed to by $(PREFIX), which is <parentdir_of_srcroot>\vs<Visual Studio Version>\$(Platform) unless set as some other paths otherwise, where Platform is Win32 for 32-bit builds and x64 for x86-64 builds.

--The glib-mkenums PERL script, that is found from the GLib sources that you have built and installed above.
+-The glib-mkenums PERL/Python script, that is found from the GLib sources that you have built and installed above.
 Copy gobject\glib-mkenums.in from the GLib source tree to
- $(PREFIX)\bin\glib-mkenums, and change the
- @GLIB_VERSION@ in that file to match the version of GLib that you have built and installed, if it is not there yet.
+ $(PREFIX)\bin\glib-mkenums, and change the @GLIB_VERSION@ in that file to match the version of GLib that you have built and installed, if it is not there yet.

 -A working installation of PERL, which could either be built from the sources or obtained from distributions such as Strawberry PERL or ActiveState PERL.
+This is needed if the GLib used is 2.52.x or earlier.

 -A working installation of Python 2.7.x+ or 3.x, which could be built from the sources or obtained from the installers from http://www.python.org.

 For introspection building, you will also need:
--An up-to-date gobject-introspection installation that was built with the Visual Studio version that you intend to run gsettings-desktop-schemas-msvc.mak with, including the introspection files that are built with that package, in $(PREFIX).
-Currently, for introspection building, Python 2.7.x must be used; Python 3.x is currently not supported.
+-An up-to-date gobject-introspection installation that was built with the Visual Studio version that you intend to run Makefile.vc with, including the introspection files that are built with that package, in $(PREFIX).
+You will need to ensure that the Python in your PATH (or the one specified with $(PYTHON) matches the Python installation and configuration that was used to build gobject-introspection.

-Run 'nmake /f gsettings-desktop-schemas-msvc.mak' to generate the needed schema files.
-If building the introspection files is desired, run 'nmake /f gsettings-desktop-schemas-msvc.mak introspection'.
+Run 'nmake /f Makefile.vc' to generate the needed schema files.
+If building the introspection files is desired, run 'nmake /f Makefile.vc introspection'.
 A 'clean' target is provided to remove all the generated files.
+You may also specify the following items in the NMake command line with item=xxx:

+PREFIX: Installation prefix, <parentdir_of_srcroot>\vs<Visual Studio Version>\<PlatformName>
+        by default.
+GLIB_COMPILE_SCHEMAS: Location of the glib-compile-schemas tool,
+                      $(PREFIX)\bin\glib-compile-schemas.exe by default
+GLIB_MKENUMS: Location of the glib-mkenums tool script, $(PREFIX)\bin\glib-mkenums by default
+PYTHON: Location of the Python 2.7.x/3.x interpreter, needed if it is not in your PATH.
+PERL: Location of the PERL interpreter, needed if not in your PATH.

-Please refer to the README.txt file in $(GLib_src_root)\build\win32\vs<Visual Studio Version>
+Please refer to the README.txt file in $(GLib_src_root)\win32\vs<Visual Studio Version>
-on how to build GLib using your version of Visual Studio.
-Versions 2008 through 2015 are currently supported.
+on how to build GLib using your version of Visual Studio, for GLib 2.56.x or earlier, or in $(GLib_src_root)\README.win32 for GLib 2.57.x or later.
+Versions 2008 through 2017 are currently supported.

 Set up the source tree as follows under some arbitrary top folder <root>:

 <root>\<this-gsettings-desktop-schemas-source-tree>
-<root>\<Visual Studio Version>\<PlatformName>

 *this* file you are now reading is thus located at
-<root>\<this-gsettings-desktop-schemas-source-tree>\build\README.txt
+<root>\<this-gsettings-desktop-schemas-source-tree>\win32\README.txt

-The "install" target will copy build results and headers into their appropriate location under <root>\vs<Visual Studio Version>\<PlatformName>.
+The "install" target will copy build results and headers into their appropriate location under $(PREFIX).
 For instance, the *.schema.xml and *.enums.xml files will go into
-<root>\vs<Visual Studio Version>\<PlatformName>\share\glib-2.0\schemas,
+$(PREFIX)\share\glib-2.0\schemas,
-the header file goes into
+the header file goes into $(PREFIX)\include\gsettings-desktop-schemas.
-<root>\vs<Visual Studio Version>\<PlatformName>\include\gsettings-desktop-schemas.

 --Chun-wei Fan <fanc999@gmail.com>